Piracy in the Atlantic World: Food and alcohol

-Sailors might hope to supplement their meager diets with fish if they were lucky enough to catch them.
+Sailors might hope to supplement their meagre diets with fish if they were lucky enough to catch them.
 The islands frequented were plentiful with potential foods, such as turtle, seafowl, shellfish, and fish.
 Sea turtle was considered some of the best meat possible.
 While at sea, when supplies were low, fresh fish such like snapper, shark, catfish, grouper, albacore were caught and often barbecued, though one would have to be certain not to let the deck on fire.
 When food was scarce, a rationing system may be put in place similar to legal sailors.
 In some cases, the only items there were requested of the looted victim from pirates was food and drink.
 When gold or silver was found, food was a popular item to barter for when bartering was easier than fighting.

 Water was essential, but difficult to keep usable for very long.
 Alcohol, like beer and especially wines would keep much longer.
 Like food, pirate crews were given equal title to captured strong liquors.
 Alcohol, notoriously, was spent quicker than on other, more traditional marine vessels.
 Ironically, slaver turned pirate Bartholomew Roberts was a "sober man" and would not allow his own crew to drink on board the ship.

-Woodes Rogers, privateer turned pirate hunter noted a drink called "flip".
-Flip consisted of rum, beer, and sugar, served warm, often in a tin can.
+Woodes Rogers, privateer turned pirate hunter, noted a drink called "flip".
+Flip consisted of rum, beer, and sugar served warm, often in a tin can.
 Another popular drink was punch.
 Different versions were made depending on what ingredients were available.
 One rum version was called "bumboe."
 Captain George Shelvocke enjoyed "hipsey," a concoction of brandy, wine, and water.

 Andrew Brown's sermon during the late 18th century focused on the perils of "the seafaring life."
 Focusing on the overindulgence of alcohol, he preached that drinking had become habit for pirates.
-He continued that overindulgence had "long been regarded as one of the distinguishing characteristics of seafaring life."B. R. Burg writes extensively about the debauchery and riotous behavior of pirates when they got a hold of quantities of alcohol.
-There are numerous cases where pirates were too drunk to capture ships, defend their own ships, negotiate for prisoner exchanges, control crews & preventing mutinies and sometimes even to just navigate, in one case ending up with 118 men of a 200-person crew perishing because of a shipwreck.
+He continued that overindulgence had "long been regarded as one of the distinguishing characteristics of seafaring life."
+B. R. Burg writes extensively about the debauchery and riotous behaviour of pirates when they got a hold of quantities of alcohol.
+There are numerous cases where pirates were too drunk to capture ships, defend their own ships, negotiate for prisoner exchanges, control crews & preventing mutinies, and sometimes even to just navigate.
+In one case, 118 men of a 200-person crew perishing because of a shipwreck.
 Blackbeard, after a "prolonged drinking bout" and while "uproariously laughing" shot his mate, Israel Hand's knee, "laming him for life."